You pushed your website live and started driving traffic to key landing pages.

 By breaking the two additional fields out (even things as simple as "Password" and "Your store name") Shopify hooks the visitor with that initial click or email address submission.
 The visitor is already invested in the process since they engaged with the first step, increasing the likelihood of conversions.

 It's likely Shopify has a large list of email addresses for people who complete this step but never get their store up and running.
 Keep this in mind should you take a similar approach and be prepared to activate email marketing to help convert those records into fully-active customers.
-Keeping a full panel of options open is a great way to start building an omnichannel marketing strategy.

-So, what's the takeaway here?
-Be intentional with the amount and type of information you request from visitors upfront.
 Consider different ways to get to the end result, whether that's a signup, download, purchase, demo call or anything else you want to call a conversion.

 BONUS:

 Take a look at Shopify's full website home page.
-Notice how some elements from the landing page we analyzed carry over.
+Notice how some important elements from the landing page we analyzed carry over.

 It's likely Shopify sees many visitors find the landing page and navigate away to find this full website to do further research.
 Strong retargeting and tracking capabilities will help you control your customer journey more effectively.